datacommonsorg/docsite/api/python/stat_all.md

 - `val`: a dict with dates keyed to statistical values.
 - `importName`: the dataset source name for the observations.
-- `provenanceDomain`: the [Provenance](https://datacommons.org/browser/Provenance) domain of the observations.
+- `provenanceDomain`: the [Provenance](https://datacommons.org/browser/Provenance) domain URL of the observations.
 - `measurementMethod`: the [`measurementMethod`](https://datacommons.org/browser/measurementMethod) of the observations, if it exists.
 - `observationPeriod`: the [`observationPeriod`](https://datacommons.org/browser/observationPeriod) of the observations, if it exists.
 - `unit`: the [`unit`](https://datacommons.org/browser/unit) of the observations, if it exists.